avaniak/PlannerApp/README.md

 - As an admin, I am able to update the newly created Vendor List with one or more vendor names
 - As an admin, I am able to retrieve and read the vendor list
 - As an admin, I am able to delete a vendor name from the Vendor List
+- As an admin, I am able to save the vendor list
+- As an admin, I am able to load a saved vendor list

 This project is of interest to me because I have worked as a wedding planner for 3 years and closely observed the industry.
 This is a pain point for majority of the weddings due to the saturation of various event-vendors these days.